At Oakwood individuals with intellectual and developmental disability reside in one of the homes on a campus in Somerset.

 While at Oakwood, staff ensure the services coordinated by each individuals’s interdisciplinary team are carried out.
 Residential staff provide direct care for individuals who learn essential skills and develop interests to enrich their lives.
 Individuals learn a variety of skills from self-care such as dressing and grooming to using money, planning trips and maintaining communication with friends and family.
 Our dedicated staff work with clients all hours of the day and night to ensure their needs are met.

-Individuals also participate in numerous activities including; a bowling league, Special Olympics, shopping around town, going out to eat, going to the movies and ballgames as well as visiting with family and friends.
-In addition, individuals find meaningful engagement and Expressions Tea Room and Oak Hill Nursery – two business enterprises envisioned and dedicated to enhancing the lives of individuals while engaging the community.
+Individuals also participate in numerous activities including; Special Olympics, shopping around town, going out to eat, going to the movies and ballgames as well as visiting with family and friends.
+In addition, individuals find meaningful engagement at Expressions Tea Room and Oak Hill Garden Center – two business enterprises envisioned and dedicated to enhancing the lives of individuals while engaging the community.